 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

 HPV cervical infection.
 Light micrograph of a cervical smear revealing epithelial cells infected with the human papilloma virus (HPV).
 HPV causes genital warts & is implicated in the development of cervical cancer.
-Typical changes to the pink-stained squamous cells include binucl- eation (seen at right) and formation of large haloes around the nuclei (koilocytosis, seen at upper left).
+Typical changes to the blue & pink-stained squamous cells include binucleation (seen at left) and formation of large haloes around the nuclei (koilocytosis).
 Cervical cancer is thought to be caused by a continuation of such cellular changes.
 In this patient, the smear would be considered "borderline abnormal" and repeated after three months.
-Papanicolaou stain.
-Magnification: x400 at 35mm size.
+Haematoxylin & eosin stain.
+Magnification: x200 at 35mm size.

 Model release not required.
 Property release not required.